JimSeker/sensors/README.md

 <b>pitchrollX</b> demo the sensors in the device, like accelerometer, meagnetic_fild (<b>pitchroll3</b>), orientation (<b>pitchroll</b>)

+<b>8ball</b> is a demo using the magic 8 ball example.
+It use the linear acceleration to deterine if the "ball" is being shaken.

 <b>gpsDemo</b> is an example of how to use the location/gps on the phone.

 <b>FingerprintDialog</b> is googles example.
 See https://github.com/googlesamples/android-FingerprintDialog/